3. Chasing Cures 1

 Apart from the visual fireworks, this is a specious distinction which makes no difference to the treatment, so lie a bit if you crave condition status.
 I say this because I have had migraines without an aura and auras with no migraine.
 After the diagnosis you may be advised to keep a migraine diary to see if you can spot the triggers; in the meantime you are advised to avoid cheese, chocolate, oranges, wine and coffee, but drink loads of water.
 Triggers are hard to pin down.
 You may be lucky, you might not.
 You may react to some foods or circumstances sometimes.
 It can depend on so many variables.
 Finally you will be prescribed whatever the current thing is.

 Although your brain is very affected, you will probably not be offered a neurology appointment.
 I never have been.
 But, be assured, migraines are not brain tumours.
-You may be offered a visit to a specialist migraine clinic.
+You may be offered a visit to a headache migraine clinic.
 They did not exist in Scotland until sometime in the 1990s, and then they were usually run by doctors who were taking an interest in migraine and getting good at it as they saw so many of us.
 And we are their teachers.
+A full list of headache clinics currently available is here on the Migraine Trust website , an excellent guide to all things migraine and much better since it went on-line.
+Note: some clinics are self referrals but others require a referral.

 When all OTC medication failed me in the early 1990s, a doctor in New Zealand said the word suppository.
 I was temporarily living in Auckland, helping to care for my mother and struggling to stay well.
 I had never heard of ergotamine suppositories then but, to my amazement, they mostly worked.
 Possibly they will prove to have robbed me of my life and/or brain in the end but, in the short term, if your stomach is in stasis, and you are about to start vomiting and you need to be somewhere, suppositories are the only thing you won’t throw up.